Bibb City, Georgia: Bibb Manufacturing's Columbus Mill

 The centerpiece of Bibb City was Bibb Manufacturing Company's 750000 sqft Columbus Mill.
 At its peak in the 1940s, the mill employed 2,500 workers and was the largest cotton mill in the United States.
 In that segregated era, most of the textile workers were white.

 The mill closed in 1998 but was left standing.
 Shortly after midnight on October 30, 2008, the 750000 sqft Columbus Mill was destroyed by a massive fire.
 After a four-day joint investigation by the ATF and the Columbus Department of Fire and Emergency Medical Services, the cause of the blaze remained undetermined.

 Climate

 The climate in this area is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 According to the Köppen Climate Classification system, Bibb City has a humid subtropical climate, abbreviated "Cfa" on climate maps.

+Education

+Its school district is the Muscogee County School District.